coinflex-exchange/flex-dao/README.md

 pip3 install -U poetry
 ```

-Afterwards, you need the following python libraries
+Afterwards, you need to run the following command to install dependencies.

-1. [Brownie](https://github.com/eth-brownie/brownie), A Python-based development and testing framework for smart contracts targeting the Ethereum Virtual Machine.
-2. [Bip-Utils](https://github.com/ebellocchia/bip_utils), Implementation of BIP39, BIP32, BIP44, BIP49 and BIP84, Monero, Substrate for generation of crypto-currencies wallets (mnemonic phrases, seeds, private/public keys and addresses)

-...simply by running the following command

 ```bash
 poetry install